FY2020 CALL FOR PROPOSALS

 The Office of Proposal Development is providing competitively awarded funding to Glassboro campus Rowan faculty investigators with the aim of supporting preliminary efforts towards establishing new and innovative research.
 The Seed Funding Program is primarily intended to support Rowan faculty who are beginning investigators in their respective area of research or creative activity.

-Applicants to the Seed Funding Program are strongly encouraged to create a researcher profile in Rowan Digital Works.
+Applicants to the Seed Funding Program are required to create a researcher profile in Rowan Digital Works.
+While your researcher profile does not need to be fully completed prior to submission, we ask that you begin the process before the due date.
 If you do not already have a profile, please submit the Request Researcher Profile form using the link on the left side of this page.PURPOSE

 Funding can be requested for the following purposes:

 - To provide seed money to support faculty ultimately seeking external grants;

 - To advance the full-time faculty member's knowledge in his/her field of expertise;

 - To support the creative activity of faculty in all disciplines;

 - To provide equipment (e.g., hardware and/or software) that will enhance the faculty member’s ability to conduct research and produce scholarship; and